nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 3. Open the terminal and navigate to the directory where Moneymind is installed.

-4. Run the following command to start the Moneymind app.
+4. Run the following command to start the Moneymind app: `java -jar moneymind.jar`.

 5. Type the command in the command box and press Enter to execute.